Frequently Asked Questions

 Many students who are accepted to Mars Hill come from families who are not financially able to meet the cost of tuition, room and board.
 The next step in this process is to apply for financial aid (more than 95% of our students receive financial aid).

 In some cases once all the options for federal, state and private scholarship, grants or loans have been exhausted families still find they are unable to meet the cost of tuition.
-At this point the college must decide weather to give the student what is referred to as "unfunded aid" to complete their financial package or refuse their admission due to the lack of financial viability.
+At this point the university must decide weather to give the student what is referred to as "unfunded aid" to complete their financial package or refuse their admission due to the lack of financial viability.

 This "unfunded aid," also known as the "discount rate," is the difference between what the family can afford and the cost of tuition.
-It is not surprising that this number is usually the annual fund goal of the college each year.
+It is not surprising that this number is usually the annual fund goal of the university each year.
 The bottom line is that the Annual Fund directly pays for this gap between what parents can afford and the college is willing to risk to admit some students.